vndee/redis-data-structures/docs/type_preservation.md

    - Cannot serialize functions or lambdas
    - Store function names or references instead

+4. **Pydantic Version Compatibility**
+   - Requires Pydantic v2.0 or later for `model_dump` and `model_validate`
+   - Falls back to standard class behavior if Pydantic is not available

 ## Future Enhancements

 1. **Planned Type Support**